Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 - You can see all the changes made to your project, when the changes were made, and who made them.
 - Every change has a message associated with it, explaining the reason for the change.
-- You can retrieve every past version of either the whole project, or any file in it.
+- You can retrieve every past version of the entire project or individual files.
 - You can make branches, wherein changes can be made experimentally.
 This allows several different sets of changes (for example, features or bug fixes) to be worked on at the same time, possibly by different people.
 - You can attach a tag to a version, for example to mark a new release.

 ## Distributed version control

-Earlier VCSs, such as CVS, Subversion, and Perforce, use a centralized server to contain a project's history.
-That means that the server is a single source of truth about the history, but it's also a single point of failure.
+Earlier VCSs, such as [CVS](http://www.nongnu.org/cvs/), [Subversion](https://subversion.apache.org/), and [Perforce](https://www.perforce.com/), used a centralized server to contain a project's history.
+This means that the server is a single source of truth about the history, but it's also a single point of failure.
 If a developer can't connect to the server, she can't record changes or compare her version with previous ones.

 Git is _distributed_, which means that every copy of a project contains its complete history.
 You can do all of the usual version-control operations without a network connection.
 The result is that developers can work independently.
 Although team members can designate a single copy as the definitive version, they don't have to; there are many different ways for developers to collaborate.
 Changes can be passed around in email, or on removable media.